KejPi/AbracaDABra/README.md

 _Note:_ Ensemble configuration is acquired in all scanning modes but it might be incomplete in Fast and Normal mode.

 The number of scan cycles can be configured.
 One scan cycle means scanning all selected channels once.
 You can let the Scanning tool run "forever" by setting number of cycles to be infinite (value 0).
+In this case, it is possible to pause scan and then resume later.
+Application alows service or channel selection while current scan is paused.

 By default, all the channels in band III are scanned (5A-13F, 38 channels in total) but you can only scan some channels using the "Select channels" option.